 I picked up What Was Mine on a pool day this summer & I was immediately enthralled.
-Lucy made a life changing decision one day.
+Lucy makes a life-changing decision one day.
 She sees a baby in a shopping cart at Ikea & no one is around.
 Thoughts rush through her mind.
-Her heart told her the baby needs someone, but there is no one there in that moment except Lucy.
-She makes a quick decision to take the baby & she keeps walks.
+Her heart tells her the baby needs someone, but there is no one there in that moment except Lucy.
+She makes a quick decision to take the baby & she begins to walk.
 She walks past the aisles, past the registers, past the exit & out to her car with the baby.

 No Going Back

 After a tense drive, Lucy makes it home & is immediately filled with fear.
 What has she done?
-She stole a child that was not hers.
-Then, the lies start.
+In an instant, she stole a child that was not hers & this is where the lies start.
 She lies to her family, her few friends & the child.
-Lucy’s heart races every time she sees a police officer & everytime there is an unexpected knock at the door.
+Lucy’s heart races every time she sees a police officer.
+Lucy freezes each time there is an unexpected knock at the door.
+Her impulse decision begins to affect her in many different ways.
 Her decision to kidnap this baby begins years of deceit, but this is also where the bond between Lucy & the baby begins.
 The baby, named Mia, only know Lucy as her mother.
-Their bond is formed & Mia grows into a happy & healthy teenager.
+Quickly, their bond forms & Mia grows into a happy & healthy teenager.

 Oh, social media.
 Mia finds out that all is not what it seems with her mother.
-I won’t spoil this part for you with the details, but Mia finds out she was kidnapped.
-Helen works some real magic here because she could easily have wrapped up the story with a nice, happy ending.
+Eventually, Mia finds out she was kidnapped.
+Helen works some real magic here.
+She could easily have wrapped up the story with a nice, happy ending.
 Instead, readers get to see more of a realistic conclusion.
-Mia leaves to meet her biological mother.
-Lucy flees as she is fearing prosecution & the story continues.
-Helen switches narrators between the women & this allows readers to get a better sense of the emotional distress each character is experiencing.
+Later, Mia leaves to meet her biological mother.
+At the same time, Lucy flees the country as she is fearing prosecution.
+Throughout the story, Helen switches narrators between the women & this allows readers to get a better sense of the emotional distress each character is experiencing.
 Tears are shed, relationships are formed & tested.
 Mia then faces an unbelievable decision.